 - Listen closely to the entire melody and try to figure out which note is the root.
 This is often the first or the last note.
 With some experience, you’ll learn to recognize the tensionless, ‘at home’ sound of the root note.

-- Knowing this, you know have a good guide of which scale degrees you can expect.
-If the first note is not the root note, figure out the scale degree by comparing it to the root note.
+- Knowing this, you now have a good guide of which scale degrees you can expect.
+If the first note is not the root note, figure out which scale degree it is by comparing it to the root note.

 - Next go at it note by note.
 Each time, first listen to whether the melody is simply going to the next note in the scale (meaning it goes up or down a minor or major second) or if it’s making a larger leap.
 If it’s making a step in the scale, you’ll know what scale degree it is.
 If it’s a larger leap, listen to what interval you think the leap is.
 Verify that this is possible within the scale.
 For example, when you’re figuring out a major melody and a minor third leap from the fifth is somewhat unlikely, because it would make us land on the minor seventh, where we’d expect a major seventh.